 Q. What assistance can you give me regarding the mechanical design of a suitable enclosure for the electronics that you designed?

-A. We do not undertake bespoke mechanical design of enclosures.
-We work closely with specialist design consultants who have immense experience of enclosure design of every type.
-There are alternatives.
+A. We work closely with specialist design consultants who have immense experience of enclosure design of every type.
 Many of the projects we undertake make good use of standard off the shelf enclosures.
 For low volume projects, these are considerably cheaper than bespoke mouldings.
-We will help select standard enclosures, and for example, design suitable machining for connectors, LEDs, and visual displays.
+We will help select standard enclosures and design suitable machining for connectors, LEDs, and visual displays.

-Q. If you design some electronics to my specification, who does the field testing to make sure that it works in all the necessary environments and conditions?
+Q. When you design electronics to my specification, who does the field testing to make sure that it works in all the necessary environments and conditions?

-A. Field testing of our electronic designs is almost always undertaken by clients.
-This is a vital part of the design process and is not to be neglected.
-Small pre-production batches must be produced and thoroughly field tested by clients.
-Field testing often throws up issues that were not foreseen and covered in the project specification.
-This is not a design failure.
+A. Field testing of our electronic designs is done by you.
+This is a vital part of the design process and is important for the best result.
+Small pre-production batches must be produced and thoroughly field tested.
+Field testing can throw up issues that were not foreseen and covered in the project specification.
 It is just part of the iterative nature of design.
-Fixing these design issues will be at additional cost.
+Fixing these design issues will be at additional cost if required.

 Q. The electronic units you designed and manufactured have got wet in service and don't work anymore.
 Will you examine them and fix without charge?

 A. We will assess the damaged units and recommend the appropriate remedial work.
 Unless specified otherwise in the project specification, failure of electronic units due to water ingress is not our liability.
 Electronics must be protected from adverse environments by suitable enclosures.
 Weather proofing electronics is a serious and demanding task.
 This aspect must be considered at the design stage, and we are happy to advise.

 Q. I signed off the electronic design, and you have built production units for me.
 Some of these production units have been returned to me by my customers marked as faulty.
 What liability do you accept for these units?